theKashey/react-svg-atlas/README.md

 Combine svg files into one with `<symbol>` elements.
 Read more about this in [CSS Tricks article](http://css-tricks.com/svg-symbol-good-choice-icons/).
+> PS: The proper way to `isolate` SVG is to use SVGO's [prefixId](https://github.com/svg/svgo/blob/master/plugins/prefixIds.js) plugin

 # Usage
 1. Install